Hi, I’m Brittany Leaning. 👋

 Going global in Dublin, Ireland.

 I was sent to Dublin, Ireland for three months to work with HubSpot's EMEA (Europe, Middle East, and Africa) marketing team.
 Here, I learned about the intricacies of international marketing and the frustrations users can face when a company scales globally.
-At this point, HubSpot had 1,700 employees in offices all around the world and over 10,000 customers.
+At this point, HubSpot was a public company with 1,700 employees and over 10,000 customers.

 Starting a freelance business.